Suth272/milestone-project-heritage-housing-issues/README.md

 ### Page 1: Quick Project Summary

+* Describe project data set
+* State buisness requirements

 ### Page 2: Sale Price Study

+* State Buisness requirement 1
+* Display the most correlated house features to the sale price of the house.
+* It helps the user make sense of what features matter most in the Ames market, which is especially important since the user is not familiar with local pricing patterns.

 ### Page 3: House Sale Price UI

+* State buisness requirement 2
+* Table of the attributes in their respective predicted sale price for the four inherited houses.
+* A section to input a given house data, hit the button and get a clear message that informs the predicted sale price for that particular house.

 ### Page 4: ML: Product Sale Price

+* Displays the comparison between predicted and actual values for the training and test sets.
+* Pipeline performance.

 ## Unfixed Bugs